shashanknag/Numerical-Methods/README.md

 # Numerical-Methods
-Assignments for EE1103 Numerical Methods
+Assignments of the course EE1103 Numerical Methods (Fall 2019)